-Your brand is a representation of your story, who you are and why you exist in the world.
-As a business it’s crucial to define your brand, in a way that’s clear and distinct in the minds of your customers.
+Your branding is a representation of your story, who you are and why you exist in the world.
+As a business, it’s crucial to define your brand, in a way that’s clear and distinct in the minds of your customers.
 This is especially crucial during the early stages of a brand’s life span.

 A brand has a life cycle and will change, morph and evolve over time, although the core fundamentals of what your brand represents will stay the same.
 Whether you’re creating a new brand from scratch or developing an existing brand, it’s crucial to ensure your brand stays relevant with its customers over time.